 - Navigation menus - When browsing templates, pay attention to the placement and behavior of their menus.
 Additionally, some templates feature secondary navigation menus for displaying an additional set of links or provide navigation options from within an Index Page or folder.
 In most templates, you can customize the spacing, font size, and position of these menus.

 - Sidebars - Sidebars are only supported by specific templates.
 Sidebars may be used on all pages, Blog Pages only, or other combinations.
-If you want sidebars on one or all of your pages, look for example sites that have them.
+If you want sidebars on one or all of your pages, look for demo sites that have them.
 For a list of templates with sidebars, visit Editing sidebars.

 - Footers - Various templates support footers.
 Some templates have options for two footers.
 For a list of templates with footers, visit Editing footers.